 Do you want to cast me for a project in the UK?

-Brexit has not been kind on EU actors who want to work in video games, since most opportunities are in the UK.
-But casting someone from outside the UK isn’t too complicated.
-I have compiled some information on the legal stuff needed to have me over.
-Ultimately, there are three options for me to come work on a project in the UK.
-I can visit for a paid engagement (the easiest and quickest option for one or a few sessions), apply for a visa and be allowed to work up to 12 months.
+As a EU citizen, having me over to work on a projekt in the UK isn’t as complicated as it might seem.
+The easiest option is a Paid Permitted Engagement, but ultimately, there are three options for me to come work on a project in the UK.
+A paid engagement, apply for a visa and be allowed to work up to 12 months.
 Or work up to 3 months without a visa.

 I can come and work in the UK for up to 3 months with a 'Creative Worker visa concession', which means I don’t need a visa, only a certificate of sponsorship from the employer.
 This entails no waiting period for a visa and I could be traveling within a few short days.